rfgong/IVaps/README.md

 APS<sub>i</sub> = <sup>1</sup>&frasl;<sub>S</sub> &sum;<sub>s=1,...,S</sub> A(X<sub>i,s</sub>)

-S is the number of simulation draws, A is the algorithm mapping covariates to treatment assignment, and X<sub>i,s</sub> is a locally resampled version of observation i's covariates.
+S is the number of independent simulation draws, A is the algorithm mapping covariates to treatment assignment, and X<sub>i,s</sub> is a locally resampled version of observation i's covariates.

 Treatment effects can be estimated by two-stage least squares (2SLS) where we regress the outcome on the treatment with the algorithm’s recommendation as an IV and APS as a control.